Important tax deadlines

 Deadline for brokers to send various Forms 1099 for accounts which include securities and report interest, dividends, proceeds from sales, and other income to help you calculate your total taxable income.
 However, extended timelines may apply, resulting in a later mailing date.

-- Deadline to file federal 2021 individual income tax returns
+- Deadline to file federal 2022 individual income tax returns.

-- Deadline to file for a federal extension (see Form 48682) and pay any taxes owed to the IRS
+- Deadline to file for a federal extension (see Form 48681) and pay any taxes owed to the IRS.

-- A penalty may apply if you don’t file a tax return by the due date but filing an extension will prevent the late filing penalty from applying if you file by the extended due date3
+- A penalty may apply if you don’t pay the amount due and file a tax return by the due date.
+Filing an extension does not extend the time to pay your taxes but will generally prevent the late filing penalty from applying if you file by the extended due date.2

-- Deadline to file federal 2021 individual income tax returns (if you filed an extension with the IRS)
+- Deadline to file federal 2022 individual income tax returns (if you filed an extension with the IRS).

-- If you are self-employed and filing for an extension for your personal taxes, you will have until the Oct.
-17 deadline to file the paperwork for your individual tax return.
-However, any taxes you owe are still due on April 181.
+- If you filed for an extension for your personal taxes, you will have until the October 17 deadline to file the paperwork for your individual tax return.
+However, any taxes you owe are still due on April 18.

-- December 31, 2022 is the deadline to take required minimum distributions (RMDs) for 2022 tax year.
+- Deadline to take required minimum distributions (RMDs) for 2023 tax year.

-- December 31 is the last day to convert a Traditional IRA to a Roth IRA for the 2022 tax year.
+- Last day to convert a Traditional IRA to a Roth IRA for 2023 tax year.

-- The deadline to sell non-qualified securities to realize a gain or loss for the 2022 tax year is December 31, 2022, for calendar year taxpayers.
+- Deadline to sell non-qualified securities to realize a gain or loss for the 2023 tax year, for calendar year taxpayers.

-- December 31 is the last day to make charitable gifts which may qualify for a federal income tax deduction on your 2022 return for calendar year taxpayers.
+- Last day to make charitable gifts which may qualify for a federal income tax deduction on your 2023 return for calendar year taxpayers.